Project and Filter Pushdown

 where c_id between 4 and 10;select now();

-Time Taken: 0.05s
+Time taken: 0.05s

-3.2 Query on Non-Sharded Table
+3.2 Queries on Non-Sharded Tables

 CREATE TABLEcustomer1temp (like customer1);